bitquery/graphql-docs/docs/Schema/ethereum2/attesterSlashings.md

 `options`: This field contains a set of options that can be used to customize the response.
 For example, you can use the asc option to sort the results in ascending order by the date field.
 You can also use the limit option to limit the number of results that are returned.

-`attestationEpoch`: This field specifies the epoch number of the attestations that should be returned.
+`attestationEpoch`: This field specifies the epoch number of the Attester Slashings that should be returned.

 `any`: This field can be used to filter the results by any of the other fields in the response.

-`attestationSlot`: This field specifies the slot number of the attestations that should be returned.
+`attestationSlot`: This field specifies the slot number of the Attester Slashings that should be returned.

-`blockProposerIndex`: This field specifies the index of the block proposer for the attestations that should be returned.
+`blockProposerIndex`: This field specifies the index of the block proposer for the Attester Slashings that should be returned.

-`blockRootHash`: This field specifies the hash of the block root for the attestations that should be returned.
+`blockRootHash`: This field specifies the hash of the block root for the Attester Slashings that should be returned.

-`date`: This field specifies the date and time of the attestations that should be returned.
+`date`: This field specifies the date and time of the Attester Slashings that should be returned.

-`height`: This field specifies the height of the attestations that should be returned.
+`height`: This field specifies the height of the Attester Slashings that should be returned.

-`time`: This field specifies the time of the attestations that should be returned.
+`time`: This field specifies the time of the Attester Slashings that should be returned.

-`validatorIndex`: This field specifies the index of the validator for the attestations that should be returned.
+`validatorIndex`: This field specifies the index of the validator for the Attester Slashings that should be returned.
 </details>